cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 Perhaps when AWS support IPv6 for Elastic IPs they won't be such a scare resource anymore.

 Better still, when BOSH includes its own DNS then it won't need public Elastic IPs to be able to reference each of the VMs.
-You'll just need Elastic IPs for any real, public IPs that your deployed environment actually requires.
+You'll only need Elastic IPs for any real, public IPs that your deployed environment actually requires.
 You know, for getting traffic from your customers.

 ### Security Groups